symfony/symfony-docs/components/class_loader/cache_class_loader.rst

     require_once '/path/to/src/Symfony/Component/ClassLoader/ApcClassLoader.php';

-    // instance of a class that implements a findFile() method
+    // instance of a class that implements a findFile() method, like the ClassLoader
     $loader = ...;

     // my_prefix is the APC namespace prefix to use